 The Lesser Evil

-The Lesser Evil is a black-and-white graphic novel trilogy that explores what it means to have a dream.
-It was published by ZetaBella in 2011/12, and will be re-released as an omnibus in 2013.
+The Lesser Evil is a black-and-white graphic novel that explores what it means to have a dream.
+It was first published in three parts by ZetaBella in 2011/12, and was re-released as an omnibus and an e-book in 2013.

-Keep an eye out for news of Peaceful Tomorrows, the sequel to The Lesser Evil, from ZetaBella in April 2013!
+Peaceful Tomorrows, the sequel to The Lesser Evil, was published - also by Zetabella - in 2013!

 Young Ross Tillman cannot wait to get out of school and pursue his dream of owning his own ship.
 Struggling against what seems to be his genetic fate, Ross is determined to avoid following his father into a career in local industry.
 The manufacture and sale of the narcotic tubinj is the economic cornerstone of Messar, but Ross is determined to escape from its pull.

 For Stanley Myres, Chancellor of the galactic Senate, the writing appears to be on the wall.
 His political position is becoming more tenuous by the day, as rival factions in the Senate seem poised to enact a coup de tat.
 In an attempt to retain control, he utilises his secret paramilitary forces and hatches a violent scheme that casts Messar into a state of civil war.

 Overlord of exiled superpower Padakan House, Elam Padakan wants to create a better galaxy, with himself at its head.
 When the opportunity to liberate Messar from the Senate presents itself, he sees it as a chance to achieve everything he has ever striven for.
 There's just one problem: he hasn't even told his own brother what his true intentions are.

 All three men are drawn into the civil war on Messar, and as their paths begin to intersect and tangle together, they come to realise that the galaxy has very different plans for all of their dreams.